tpatki/resource_module_strawman/README.md

 ### GRUG
 GRUG describes a resource-generation recipe as a graph.
 A vertex prescribes how the corresponding resource pool (or simply resource as a shorthand) should be generated;
 an edge prescribes how the corresponding relationships between two resources should be generated.
 The edge properties also allow a small recipe graph to generate a large and more complex resource graph store.
 A multiplicative edge has a scaling factor that will generate the specified number of copies of the resources of the target type.
 An associative edge allows a source resource to be associated with some of the already generated resources in a specific manner.

-The resource service strawman walks this recipe graph using the depth first search traversal and emits and stores the corresponding resources and their relationship data into its resource graph store.
+The resource service strawman walks this recipe graph using the depth-first-search traversal and emits and stores the corresponding resources and their relationship data into its resource graph store.
 The recipe graph must be a forest of trees whereby each tree represents a distinct resource hierarchy or subsystem.
-We use a hierarchy and subsystem interchangeably below.
+We use the terms, hierarchy and subsystem interchangeably.

 A conforming GRUG file is composed of two sections: 1) recipe graph definition and 2) recipe attributes declaration.
 We explain both in the following sections.

 ### Recipe Graph Definition

 A recipe graph definition is expressed as GraphML’s `graph` elements consisting of two nested elements: `node` and `edge`.
-A `node` element prescribes ways to generate a resource pool (RFC4); and an edge for generating relationships.
+A `node` element prescribes ways to generate a resource pool and an edge for generating relationships (RFC 4).
 For example, given the following definition,

 ```xml